Head to Head Survey: Coffee (NASDAQ:JVA) versus Want Want China (OTCMKTS:WWNTY)

-Coffee (NASDAQ:JVA) and Want Want China (OTCMKTS:WWNTY) are both consumer staples companies, but which is the superior business?
-We will compare the two businesses based on the strength of their profitability, institutional ownership, earnings, analyst recommendations, risk, dividends and valuation.
+Want Want China (OTCMKTS:WWNTY) and Coffee (NASDAQ:JVA) are both consumer staples companies, but which is the better stock?
+We will compare the two businesses based on the strength of their profitability, earnings, dividends, risk, valuation, institutional ownership and analyst recommendations.

 Profitability

-This table compares Coffee and Want Want China’s net margins, return on equity and return on assets.
+This table compares Want Want China and Coffee’s net margins, return on equity and return on assets.

 |Net Margins